Shor’s Algorithm

 What is graphed is black dots for pure states that are supported in the superposition.
 The x axis is the classical states of the first register and the y axis is the classical states of the second register.
 The origin is at top left.

-Measure the second qubit and then graph the first register
+Measure the second register and then graph the first register

-This measures the second qubit and then graphs the first register as classical state (x axis) and amplitude (y axis).
+This measures the second register and then graphs the first register as classical state (x axis) and amplitude (y axis).
 The amplitude is not normalized (ignore the scale on the y axis).

 Compute the QFT and graph result